Bead theory: History

 Seymour Benzer showed in the 1950s that the bead theory was not correct.
 He demonstrated that a gene can be defined as a unit of function.
 A gene can be subdivided into a linear array of sites that are mutable and that can be recombined.
 The smallest units of mutation and recombination are now known to be correlated with single nucleotide pairs.

+Postulates

+Several tenets of the bead theory are worth emphasizing: